ioBroker/ioBroker.docs/docs/en/admin/hosts.md

 The name of the host can be changed here.
 This name must be unique.

 ### 5 - Restart host
-The corresponding host can be restarted with this button.
+With this button the corresponding host can be restarted.
 Clicking on it corresponds to the reboot command.

 ### 6 - Remove host
 This button is only available for slaves.
 If a slave has been removed from the multihost environment, all objects belonging to this host can also be removed with it.